rola93/rola93.github.io/khipu-2023/tscl.md

 ## Contribute to Luisa

-You can contribute to the labeling process [here](https://mh.udelar.edu.uy/luisa/).
+You can contribute to the LUISA (_Leyendo Unidos para Interpretar loS Archivos_) project, labeling some instances [here](https://mh.udelar.edu.uy/luisa/).

+> LUISA is a collaborative project with the objective of transcribing texts from the period prior to, and during, the Uruguayan dictatorship, which for several reasons may be difficult to transcribe automatically.
+The project seeks to contribute to the search for truth and justice regarding the acts of State terrorism.

 [![An iconic photo of Luisa Cuesta, which looks like a black and white drawing](https://mh.udelar.edu.uy/luisa/luisa-theme/luisa_dibujo_mediano.png)](https://mh.udelar.edu.uy/luisa/)

 ## References
 - [[1] Yoshua Bengio et al. “Curriculum learning”.
 In: Proceedings of the 26th annual international conference on machine learning.
 2009, pp. 41–48](https://qmro.qmul.ac.uk/xmlui/bitstream/handle/123456789/15972/Bengio%2C%202009%20Curriculum%20Learning.pdf).